Documenting Code

 - the data type (e.g.

-@return— what the function returns, including the R type.
+@return— what the function returns, including the R type.@examples

 - The

-@detailsand@examplessections are optional, but should in general be included. - Internal functions should include roxygen comments if their use in rextendr is fairly complex, important, and not easy to discern.
+@detailssection are optional, but should be included for most functions in rextendr. - Internal functions should include roxygen comments if their use in rextendr is fairly complex, important, and not easy to discern.
 Simple helper functions do not need to be documented.